You are currently on Hearing Direct UK

 Dragon Dictation.
 This is a free application that translates voice into text.
 It is very helpful when the user has difficulty understanding spoken speech as the app automatically provides transcription.

 Siemens Hearing Test.
 The hearing test is developed by Siemens in order to help test the hearing abilities in the presence of background noise.
 The user receives a final score after completing the nine available tests.
 While it is not enough to provide a diagnostic test, the app can be used to track the condition or determine whether it would be advisable to visit a professional audiologist.

-An Introduction to British Sign Language.
-This application can be very useful for those who need or want to learn the basics of British Sign Language.
+Sign BSL This free application can be very useful for those who need or want to learn the basics of British Sign Language.
 It puts emphasis on the alphabet, greetings, colours and numbers.

 This entry was posted in News on 24th April 2013 by Gary.